firecracker-microvm/firecracker/.github/pull_request_template.md

 ## PR Checklist

+- [ ] [security policy](https://github.com/firecracker-microvm/firecracker/blob/main/SECURITY.md) is reviewed and this is not a security PR.
 - [ ] If a specific issue led to this PR, this PR closes the issue.
 - [ ] The description of changes is clear and encompassing.
 - [ ] Any required documentation changes (code and docs) are included in this PR.